 Step Four: Your Brand

-While your product is making its long trek across the sea (whether by air or boat) use this opportunity to create and curate your brand.
+While your product is making its long trek across the sea, use this opportunity to create your brand.
 Consider where you see your brand five years from now.

 When picking your brand name, consider what other products you may begin including as you expand in the future.
 For instance, if your first product is a coffee mug featuring terrible celebrity mug shots, but you plan on expanding to all kitchenware, then you don’t to call your brand, “Mugshot Mugs”, because it wouldn’t be applicable to your other products.